 Some studies have shown that one is likelihood of developing acne if his or her mother had acne at any point in her life.
 And also has a higher chances of developing acne if a higher number of family members had acne history.

 Depending on the nature of some jobs, there is a higher tendency that you may develope acne.
 Example: exposure to industrial products like cutting oils, polyhalogenated hydrocarbons, coal tar, petrol, and other physical, chemical, and environmental agents may produce acne.

 Types Of Acne.

-- Blackheads: These are mild type of acne that takes a small bumps appearance on the skin due to clogged hair follicles.
+- Blackheads: These are mild types of acne that takes a small bumps appearance on the skin due to clogged hair follicles.
 These bumps are called blackheads because the surface looks dark or black.

-- Whiteheads: These are type of acne that forms when dead skin cells, oil, and bacteria become trapped within the pores. whitehead acnes are white in colour because the bacteria inside of it doesn’t undergo a chemical reaction.
+- Whiteheads: These are types of acne that forms when dead skin cells, oil, and bacteria become trapped within the pores. whitehead acnes are white in colour because the bacteria inside of it doesn’t undergo a chemical reaction.

 Blackheads and whiteheads are still considered acne.
 However, they are classified as noninflammatory because they don’t cause the red bumps that are associated with other types of acne pimples.

 - Papules: These types of acne are usually small, red and raised bumps caused by inflamed or infected hair follicles.

 - Pustules: These types of acne are small, red, tender bumps with white pus at their tips.
 They usually contain pus due to an infection of the pore cavity and they can be painful.